Trade Careers in Ohio

 Employer Connections Many schools partner with local businesses for hiring

-Strong Job Placement High employment rates in skilled trades
+Strong Job Outcomes High employment rates in skilled trades; results vary by region and job market

 Urban & Rural Access Career centers and colleges across Ohio